Nadine Medina

 Owner, Instructor, Choreographer

-Nadine Medina, Owner of Troy Dance Factory and Artistic Director of Synergia Dance Project, has over 20 years of experience teaching and choreographing.
-She completed the 3-day certified and accredited "Pulse Teacher Workshop" in New York City with industry icons Dave Scott, Wade Robson, Tyce Diorio, Desmond Richardson, Robert Hoffman, and many others.
-Nadine has attended class at Millennium Dance Complex in LA, and more recently studied with Teddy Forance through an interactive class she offers through Troy Dance Factory.
-She had the honor of completing the 2-day "Artist Development" Intensive with Galen Hooks and was recently recognized in The Alt Weekly's "Best of 2018" reader's poll as Best Choreographer and Best Dancer, as well as TDF being named Best Dance Studio.
-More recently, she was recognized as a "Capital Region Creatives Under 40".
-Music video choreography credits include working for Half Waif, Jocelyn & Chris Arndt, Northern Faces, Girl Blue, Zan & The Winter Folk, Camtron 5000 and Mirk.
-Nadine was the dance columnist for Collaborative Magazine, and her Season 1 show for Synergia Dance Project, named “Dark Blue Sea”, was picked up by the prestigious venue Proctors in Schenectady, NY.
-Currently, she is undertaking a one-month virtual intensive under the direction of Kyle Hanagami.
-She continues to be humbled and inspired by her peers, and is excited to share her passion for the art form.
+Nadine Medina has over 20 years of experience teaching and choreographing.
+She completed the 3-day certified and accredited "Pulse Teacher Workshop" in New York City with industry icons Dave Scott, Wade Robson, Tyce Diorio, Desmond Richardson and many others an has attended class at Millennium Dance Complex and Broadway Dance Center in NYC.
+She had the honor of completing an in-person 2-day "Artist Development" Intensive with Galen Hooks and was recognized in The Alt Weekly's "Best of 2018" reader's poll as Best Choreographer, as well as TDF being named Best Dance Studio.
+Following that, she was recognized as a "Capital Region Creatives Under 40."
+Nadine was the dance columnist for Collaborative Magazine, and her Season 1 show for her contemporary dance company "Synergia Dance Project", was picked up by the prestigious venue Proctors, in Schenectady, NY.
+Music video choreography credits include Half Waif, Jocelyn & Chris Arndt, Northern Faces, Girl Blue, Zan & The Winter Folk, Camtron 5000 and Mirk.

 DORRIE BOICE